2014/15 Budget Estimate:

 The Australian Government is also developing a global network of alumni to promote ongoing connections between Australia Awards alumni, New Colombo Plan alumni and non-award (private) alumni, as part of increased public diplomacy efforts.
 Australia Awards Alumni networks facilitate strong and enduring links to Australia.
 The networks facilitate the ongoing exchange of knowledge and continuing friendships amongst alumni.
 More information on Alumni Engagement.

-In 2013-14 the Australia Awards offered 4450 new awards to recipients from 117 eligible developing countries.
+In 2014-15 Australia Awards will offer 4,366 new awards to recipients from 80 eligible developing countries.

 For more information on the Australia Awards and participating countries visit the Australia Awards website.